 Pushes for Standard Malware Names."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, notes that CME is sponsored by US-CERT, and mentions members of the CME

-TechWeb.com, October 6, 2005
+Editorial Board.
+TechWeb.com, October 6, 2005 CME was the

 main topic of an October 6, 2005 article on TechWeb.com entitled "New